pguerin3/cwmrc/README.md

 ```

 ### Rectify any screen tearing and freezing
+If you are using the native X11 drivers for your GPU, then it's possible you may encounter abnormal video.
+The same problems may not exist with the vendor supplied drivers.

-If you are experiencing screen tearing and freezing for the Intel GPU that you're using then try the following.
+For the native X11 drivers, you may experience screen tearing and freezing for the Intel GPU that you're using.
+If so then try the following.
 Create the following file as the root user: /etc/X11/xorg.conf.d/20-intel.conf
 ```
 Section "Device"